TL;DR

 Private health cover empowers you to move from passively experiencing symptoms to actively investigating their root cause.
 It provides a structured, efficient pathway to diagnosis, treatment, and recovery.

-Step 1: Rapid Access to Specialist Diagnosis
+Step 1: faster access, where available, to Specialist Diagnosis

 With PMI, the journey from symptom to clarity is significantly accelerated.
 Instead of waiting months for an NHS appointment, you can typically see a private consultant within days or weeks of a GP referral.